SooXAhmed/WordPressAppDeployment/README.md

 and i then
 created two deployments
 first : for database
-i made it so one replica of the pod ,and used mysql database ,and passed the values needed for database creation as env vars but they are not stored plain they are inside kuberntes secret , i made a service for pods of this deployment with type clusterip ,the frontend will to talk to it using its dns (ofcourse they are in the same namespace)
+i made one replica of the pod ,and used mysql database ,and passed the values needed for database creation as env vars but they are not stored plain they are inside kuberntes secret , i made a service for pods of this deployment with type clusterip ,the frontend will to talk to it using its dns (ofcourse they are in the same namespace)

 second: for wordpress
-i made it also one replica of the pod , and used the latest wordpress image , also i created a pv and attached it to this container so , the data uploaded on the website will presist recreation of the pod ,and i passed the database information needed for wordpress to start talking to the database in the env vars so that it doesn't ask for them when starting wordpress, i created a service for the pods of this deployment with type NodePort so thats accessible outside the kind cluster
+i made one replica of the pod , and used the latest wordpress image , also i created a pv and attached it to this container so , the data uploaded on the website will presist recreation of the pod ,and i passed the database information needed for wordpress to start talking to the database in the env vars so that it doesn't ask for them when starting wordpress, i created a service for the pods of this deployment with type NodePort so thats accessible outside the kind cluster